woocommerce/woocommerce/plugins/woocommerce/tests/README.md

 Depending your environment, you will use one of these commands to run unit tests:

-- **Recommended Environment**: `pnpm --filter=woocommerce test:unit:env`
+- **Experimental Environment**: `pnpm --filter=woocommerce test:unit:env`
 - **Manual Environment**: `pnpm --filter=woocommerce test:unit`

 The tests will execute and you will be presented with a summary.

-You can run specific test files by providing the path to the test class, such as `pnpm --filter=woocommerce test:unit:env tests/legacy/unit-tests/importer/product.php`.
+You can run specific tests by providing a `--filter` option.
+This is a regular expression pattern that matches test names.
+If you don't supply delimiters, PHPUnit will add them.
+For example, you can use `pnpm --filter=woocommerce {command} --filter=test_handle` to run any tests that have `test_handle` in them.
 A text code coverage summary can be displayed using the `--coverage-text` option.

+In the manual environment you can also give the command a path and run specific test files: `pnpm --filter=woocommerce test:unit tests/legacy/unit-tests/importer/product.php`.

 ### Troubleshooting